sc19y2z/Leeds_Msc_Project/README.md

 For instance, ../save/DBN
 3. The main body consists of the data pre-process part and three model parts.
 4. The best way to run this program is to run it from the top to the bottom.
-5. The program is msc.ipynb, stored in the root path, like ../msc.ipynb.
+5. The main program is msc.ipynb, should be stored in the root path to run, like ../msc.ipynb.
 Thus, this file contains not only the codes, but also some great results and figures.